faqs

 The short answer is yes, what we talk about in therapy stays between us.
 But confidentiality is not absolute, so there are a few reasons I am legally mandated to break confidentiality.
 Here are the main reasons:

-• If I'm worried about your safety or someone else's
+• If I'm worried that your life or someone else’s life is in danger due to suicide or homicide

 • If I believe someone from a protected population is being harmed or neglected, such as a child, elderly person, or someone who is disabled